Birch F.C.

 Birch F.C. was an English rugby and association football club from Rusholme, founded in around 1870 as a club playing originally just the association code.

+History

 By 1878, the club mostly played rugby only, but in April 1878 played a friendly against Queen's Park because "it has lately been practising the dribbling as well as the Rugby game", due to a former Queen's Park player (James Strang) joining the club.
 The club entered the FA Cup the next season, but scratched when drawn at home to Darwen.